 a.
 State that assumption.

 b.
-Give the philosophical name of this fallacy that the assumption commits.
+Give the philosophical name of the fallacy that the assumption commits.

 c.
 Define or express in words the mistake in reasoning made by someone who commits this fallacy.